pradeepreddy0519/msh-tfinfra-gcp/README.md

 ./apply.sh

-Wait for 5mins and run the command curl http://load_balancer_url
+Wait for 5 minutes and run the command curl http://load_balancer_url

 Destroying the Infrastructure: